 I bet like us, you have seen the articles that talk about the cheapest places to retire in the US.
 But have you noticed that every one of those articles makes some really big assumptions?

-- They assume that you don’t have a car payment.
+- They ASSUME that you don’t have a car payment.
 When you look at their estimate of transportation expenses, they include fuel, maintenance, repairs, and even insurance, but never a car payment.
+But even if you have a paid-for car now, what about 5 or 10 years from now?

 - And what about entertainment and expenses for just plain fun?
 How are you going to make new friends and have any kind of life if you can’t afford to socialize?